 Here we'll be making a pretty little firefly light in a jar, with two strings of LED lights that pulse on and off gently.
 The whole thing is wireless, so it makes a lovely decorative light to sit on a shelf during a party, or out on your patio on a (dry) summer evening.

 The first thing we'll do is to solder the 40 pin male header onto your Pi Zero.
-The Explorer pHAT with Zero LiPo attached with its female header will plug onto the Pi Zero's male header later.
+The Explorer pHAT with LiPo SHIM attached with its female header will plug onto the Pi Zero's male header later.

 Stick the shorter ends of the header pins through the holes on the Pi Zero, from the top side (the side with the micro SD slot and micro USB ports on top), and then use a piece of Blu-Tack to hold it in place and help hold it steady on your desk.

 Flip the whole thing over, so that you're now looking at the underside of the Pi Zero.
 We've got a guide on how to solder Pi Zero pHATs here, so if you're unsure of how to solder then check that out for some tips.
 Solder each of the 40 pins, beginning with one of the corners and making sure that the header is straight before proceeding.
 If it's squint after soldering this first pin, then use your soldering iron to carefully re-melt the joint and straighten the header.
 You're aiming for a nice dome of solder that covers the whole of the copper ring surrounding the hole.

 We're using an extra long female header for the Explorer pHAT because it will give us enough extra pin protruding to solder the LiPo SHIM on top.